 Welcome to West Ottawa’s Technology Department

-- Wireless network access is available in select locations at every building.
+- Wireless network access is available at every building.

 - Multiple servers enable common access to and use of software and files.

 - Ceiling mounted classroom data projectors enhance communication and instructional delivery.

 - Digital cameras, scanners, and video imaging enhance capabilities and encourage greater creativity.

 - At least one personal computer can be found in every secondary classroom in the district.
 Computer clusters, consisting of three computers and a laser printer, are the norm in elementary classrooms.